MandarGogate/av-challenge-website/challenge-data/data-spec.md

 - [Clarity Enhancement Challenge (CEC1)](https://github.com/claritychallenge/clarity/tree/main/recipes/cec1): The Clarity Challenge noise dataset comprises around 7 hours of domestic noises.
 - [DEMAND](https://zenodo.org/record/1227121#.YpZHLRPMLPY): The DEMAND noise dataset includes multi-channel recordings of 18 soundscapes that represent over 1 hour of data.
 Each soundscape is recorded using a 16-channel array.\*
 - [Deep Noise Supression challenge (DNS) 2nd version](https://github.com/microsoft/DNS-Challenge): The DNS dataset released in the second version of the challenge is composed by sounds from AudioSet, DEMAND and Freesound.
 In our selection we only consider audios that are obtained from Freesound.\*\*
+- [MedleydB Audio](https://medleydb.weebly.com/): MedleyDB audio is a multi-track music dataset containing 122 royalty-free songs.
+The dataset includes stereo mixes, individual stems (per instrument or group of instruments) and annotations for each song.
+In particular, we selected one channel of each stereo mix.
+- [ESC-50 Dataset for Environmental Sound Classification](https://github.com/karolpiczak/ESC-50): ESC-50 contains 50 noise categories that can be grouped under 5 major categories: animal sounds, natural soundscapes and water sounds, human non-speech sounds, interior/domestic sounds and exterior/urban noises.
+In our selection we only consider those categories that don't overlap with categories found in the previous datasets.

 \* From DEMAND, we only select one channel per soundscape.
 Moreover, we don't consider soundscapes assigned to the "domestic" category to avoid overlapping with the sounds of the Clarity Challenge.
 Additionally, we remove the soundscape labeled as OMEETING because this example resembles the competing speaker scenario.